top of page

 DAY 9: FLY TO ABHA; DRIVE TO THE 900 YEAR OLD TOWN OF RIJAL ALMAA

-This morning we will catch a flight to the southwest of Saudi to the mountain city of Abha.
-Depending on our flight schedule and arrival time, we may see some sites in Abha before departing for the 900 year old living museum of Rijal Almaa (Tentative UNESCO site).
-Our hotel is in a renovated 900 year old hotel right across from the scenic view of the old town.
-Enjoy dinner with some time to wander around the town center.
+Today we will catch a flight to the southwest of Saudi Arabia to the mountain city of Abha.
+From there, we’ll drive along stunning mountain roads before arriving at the 900-year-old living museum of Rijal Almaa, a tentative UNESCO World Heritage site.
+Our hotel is a renovated historic property located directly across from scenic views of the old town.
+This evening, enjoy dinner followed by some free time to wander through the town center.

 Overnight in Rijal Almaa

-Today we will explore Rijal Alma which should soon become a UNESCO world heritage site.
-We will explore this village on foot which is a 1 minute walk from our hotel.
-Learn about the architectural style of the time and how life was here 900 years ago.
-The buildings and pathways are all made of stone.
-After the tour, you can enjoy time exploring on your own, and enjoy the ambience of this picturesque town!
+Today we will explore Rijal Almaa, a village expected to soon become a UNESCO World Heritage site.
+Just a one minute walk from our hotel, we’ll discover this remarkable village on foot while learning about its distinctive architectural style and what life was like here 900 years ago.
+The stone-built buildings and narrow pathways create a wonderfully atmospheric setting.
+After the guided visit, you’ll have time to explore on your own and soak up the charm of this picturesque town.

 Overnight in Rijal Almaa